Eisenhower Matrix for Writers

 PLAN THIS WEEK

-• Work on the first draft of your book or passion project
+• Write first draft of book or passion project

-• Outline ideas for future articles or stories
+• Outline ideas for future articles and stories

 DELEGATE

-• Responding to every social media comment immediately
+• Respond to every social media comment immediately

 SKIP IF NEEDED

-• Checking your sales stats or follower count obsessively
+• Check sales stats or follower counts obsessively

 That's a lot to remember!